 Lonely Planet Publications are the largest independent travel guide publisher in the world

-It starts out with a suggested list of the 15 top experiences of the region including sampling the Miami nightlife, looking for alligators in the Everglades and travelling on the Overseas Highway Road.
+The Plan Your Trip section covers a suggested list of the 15 top experiences of the region including sampling the Miami nightlife, looking for alligators in the Everglades and travelling on the Overseas Highway Road.
 Remember this is not “CSI Miami” where everyone who steps into a nightclub or goes out in the Everglades ends up dead!

 There is then a useful overview of general information including monthly events to help you plan your trip followed by a few suggested itineraries of varying lengths.